Skip to content

 Your Desktop Environment

-Dynebolic doesn’t require you to install anything on your harddisks, which can be left untouched while the system is used.
-Still, depending from your preferred way to operate, it can boot from harddisk, CD, USB or network (explained the following chapter) and it can store data in a single file that can be transported across different media.
+Dynebolic doesn’t require you to install anything on your disks, which can be left untouched while the system is used.
+Still, depending on your preferred way to operate, it can boot from harddisks, CD, USB or network (explained in the following chapters) and it can store data in a single file that can be transported across different media.

-The default desktop environment is KDE Plasma 6, which offers you multiple desktops (try ctrl+F2 and other numbers) and a menu that you can recall by clicking the right mouse button on the background.
+The default desktop environment is KDE Plasma 6, which offer you multiple desktops (try ctrl+F2, F3, ecc) and a menu that can be recall by clicking the right mouse button on the background.
 On the upper right corner you have your storage devices which you can access with a click.

 Working with Video